Student house-hunting checklist for Cheltenham

 Student bills in Cheltenham: a simple guide

-Many student houses now offer bills included to make life simpler, especially if this is one of your first homes away from halls.
-But bills included doesn’t always mean the same thing – each landlord can decide what’s covered.
+Managing student bills in Cheltenham can feel overwhelming, especially if this is one of your first homes away from halls.
+Many student houses now offer bills included to make life simpler, but bills included doesn’t always mean the same thing – each landlord can decide what’s covered.

 Not sure what you’ll be paying for, or how to split bills fairly if they’re not included?
 This guide will walk you through the basics so you can budget with confidence.